sglbl/Object-Detection/README.md

 # Object-Detection
-Object Detection Based on Feature Detector and Descriptors by Comparing 2 Pictures
+Object Detection(Similarity Analysis) Based on Feature Detector and Descriptors by Comparing 2 Pictures

 ## Feature Based Method That Is Used